habitat-sh/habitat/www/README.md

 ## How-To: Deploy

 This happens automatically now as part of our CI pipeline.
-When a PR is opened, if files inside the `www` directory were modified, then the web site will be deployed to acceptance.
-When a PR merges to master, the same check is done, and the web site will be deployed to production, if necessary.
+When a PR merges to master, the web site will automatically be deployed to production.
+Deploys of the web site to acceptance is still a manual process, accomplished by running `make deploy_acceptance`.
+If you need to deploy the web site to production manually, you can run `make deploy_live`.